proballstar/atlas/README.md

 [If you still get errors contact the honeycomb writer](mailto:rohanf6219@gmail.com)

-@TODO(aaronhma): figure out a way to access firebolt internal
+@TODO(aaronhma): figure out a way to access firebolt internal with a login

 ![Loading...](./svg/loader/material.svg) Loading...